 - Keep up with all announcements sent by your facilitator in the course News Forum.

 - All assignments are due during the active session week.
 Unless prior arrangements were made and agreed to with the adjunct, then late assignments will not be accepted and will be awarded a zero (0) in the gradebook due to not meeting the assignment deadline.
-If the participant communicates with the adjunct prior to the deadline and gets an extension, it is up to adjunct to deduct points for being late on the rubric (the adjunct will use professional judgement).

 Online learning requires a certain amount of independence and self-discipline, and can prove quite challenging if you don’t possess these two skills.
 Consider the ideas below to help you stay on pace with your online class, and keep your learning on track!